Economic Impact Analysis

-How many jobs will this project generate?
+How many jobs will this project or policy generate?
 Will local people be hired?

 What is the economic contribution of this industry to the local economy?
 Which sectors benefit?

-Which project alternative will provide the greatest local economic impact?
+Which project alternative or policy will provide the greatest local economic impact?

-These are important questions - whether to highlight the benefits of a project or industry for policy reasons, to aid in decision-making, to inform the public and garner support, or to obtain grant funding.
-Highland Economics has answered these questions for diverse clients and a wide variety of industries, projects, and policies.
+These are important questions - whether to highlight the benefits of a project or industry, to aid in economic development policy analysis and decision-making, to inform the public, or to obtain grant funding.
+Highland Economics has answered these questions for diverse clients across a wide variety of government agencies, private industries, projects, and policies.

-Highland Economics staff have been conducting economic impact studies for ten years with Highland principal Barbara Wyse leading the practice area.
-Our work is highly defensible, and avoids the double-counting and over-inflation of results that are unfortunately common in this type of analysis.
-At Highland, we clearly differentiates between "with Project" and "without Project" impacts, and groundtruth our results with local interviews and information.
+Highland Economics staff have been conducting economic impact studies for over fifteen years with Highland principal Barbara Wyse leading the practice area.
+Our work is highly defensible, with our economists serving as expert witnesses and providing economic impact analyses used by diverse private entities and local, state, and federal government agencies.
+Economic impact analyses can vary significantly by analyst based on the rigor of the analysis and the use of local data versus 'out of the box' multipliers.
+At Highland, we clearly differentiate between "with Project" and "without Project" impacts, and groundtruth our results and customize our economic impact models through local interviews and information to ensure accuracy and defensibility of results.

 Wind and Solar Energy Development